-Lastly, I use Non-wax, Nufree Hair Remover, is used for most body waxings within my studio.
+Lastly, I use non-wax, Nufree Hair Remover for most body waxing within my studio.

-• Nufree is completely BOTANICAL and safe for the entire body.
+• it is completely botanical and safe for the entire body.

-• Nufree doesn’t dry and can be erased any time!
+• it doesn’t dry and can be erased any time!

-• Nufree is scientifically tested and uses no animal products.
+• it is scientifically tested and uses no animal products.

 Does waxing hurt?

 Pulling hairs out of your body is not a painless procedure.
 But through my methods and the products used above, it will be as comfortable as possible.
 The first visit is by far the roughest, so don't give up on coming back after making it through that!
 Each time the hair can become less and less.
 You know what to expect and become much more tolerant of any discomfort.